KennyGonzales/post-install-config/README.md

 <h2>Configuration Steps</h2>

-After logging into your helpdesk login page (http://localhost/osTicket/scp/login.php), it will take you to the **agent** panel.
+After logging into your helpdesk login page (http://localhost/osTicket/scp/login.php), it will take you to the **_agent_** panel.
 This displays the tickets for the helpdesk/admin that are created by the end users.

 <img src="https://i.imgur.com/0GC1PFq.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 <p>

+Configure: Roles

 Write here

 <img src="" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>